 Example: “I feel _______when you _______.
 Please don’t do that anymore.”

 Remember, you don’t have to speak to communicate, sometimes a disapproving look can be far more powerful than words.

 If you are worried about ruining the “mood,” of a situation, this could be the way to go.
-By making an off topic joke or comment, you could divert a perpetuator’s attention away from the person they are making uncomfortable.
+By making an off-topic joke or comment, you could divert a perpetrator’s attention away from the person they are making uncomfortable.

 Snaps someone out of their “sexist comfort zone.”